fiso64/slsk-batchdl/README.md

   --password <password>        Soulseek password

-  --spotify <url>              Download a spotify playlist --spotify-id <id>            Your spotify client id (in case the default one failed) --spotify-secret <sec>       Your spotify client secret (in case the default one failed)
+  --spotify <url>              Download a spotify playlist --spotify-id <id>            Your spotify client id (use if the default fails or if playlist private) --spotify-secret <sec>       Your spotify client secret (use if the default fails or if playlist private)

-  --csv <path>                 Use a csv file containing track info to download --artist-col <column>        Specify if the csv file contains an artist name column --track-col <column>         Specify if if the csv file contains an track name column --full-title-col <column>    Specify only if there are no separate artist and track name columns in the csv --uploader-col <column>      Specify when using full title col if there is also an uploader column in the csv (fallback in case artist name cannot be extracted from title)
+  --csv <path>                 Use a csv file containing track info to download --artist-col <column>        Specify if the csv file contains an artist name column --track-col <column>         Specify if if the csv file contains an track name column --album-col <unit>           CSV album column name.
+Optional, may improve searching --full-title-col <column>    Specify only if there are no separate artist and track name columns in the csv --uploader-col <column>      Specify when using full title col if there is also an uploader column in the csv (fallback in case artist name cannot be extracted from title)
-  --length-col <column>        Specify the name of the track duration column, if exists --time-unit <unit>           Time unit for the track duration column, ms or s (default: s)
+  --length-col <column>        CSV duration column name.
+Recommended, will improve accuracy --time-unit <unit>           Time unit for the track duration column, ms or s (default: s)

   --pref-format <format>       Preferred file format (default: mp3)